What Is the GAIA Agent Benchmark?

 The pain of not having a benchmark like GAIA is felt across roles.
 A backend engineer ships an agent that demos beautifully but silently underperforms on real tasks; nobody can quantify the gap.
 An ML lead picks a frontier model based on MMLU or Chatbot Arena rank and watches task completion fall short on multi-tool flows because those benchmarks reward knowledge or style, not finished work.
 A product owner defends an agent’s quality with screenshots, not a number that holds up to engineering scrutiny.

-In 2026 agent stacks pulling SEC filings, browsing the web, calling MCP-served tools, and operating across multimodal inputs, GAIA is the closest public proxy for “does this agent finish things.”
+In 2026 agent stacks pulling SEC filings, browsing the web, calling MCP-served tools, exchanging messages over A2A, and operating across multimodal inputs, GAIA is the closest public proxy for “does this agent finish things.”
 It is also a strong signal of whether a model is a good reasoning core for an agent, separate from its raw chat quality.
 Production teams use GAIA scores as a model-selection floor and run their own GAIA-shaped private suites to measure trajectory-level competence on their specific tools.

 FutureAGI treats GAIA as a template you can replay against your own agent stack, with full trajectory observability.
 The anchor surfaces are TaskCompletion, ToolSelectionAccuracy, TrajectoryScore, StepEfficiency, the agent.trajectory.step OTel attribute, the openai-agents traceAI integration, and fi.datasets.Dataset versioning.